kalingam1998/ML_Deployment/README.md

 - The dataset contains the individual loan details from **2009** to **2019** having both the **defaulted** and **non-defaulted** loans
 - The dataset does not contain any target attributes for
-- - defaulted, non-defauted classes
+- - defaulted, non-defauted borrowers
 - - Eligible Loan Amount (ELA)
 - - Return on Investment (ROI)
 - - Equated Monthly Installment (EMI)